brainandforce/brainandforce/README.md

 ### Mechanical keyboards

 While I'm not involved in any software projects for mechanical keyboards at the moment, I am an enthusiast who has way too many keyboards to deal with.
 If you'd like to contribute to the software side of the mechanical keyboard community, I'd strongly suggest [ZMK](https://zmk.dev/), a Bluetooth-capable firmware based on Zephyr RTOS written in part by [a friend of mine](https://github.com/nicell).

+## Support me

+Much of the software development I do is either part of my work as a graduate student or as a hobby. **I don't expect donations or payment for my hobby projects,** but if you're so inclined, [my Ko-Fi is here.](https://ko-fi.com/brainandforce)

 <!--
 **brainandforce/brainandforce** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.